Who Is Howard Stern?

 Remarriage and New Book: 'Howard Stern Comes Again'

 Stern, who divorced Alison in 2001, is now married to model and actress Beth Ostrosky.
-The couple wed in October 2008 in a ceremony at a restaurant in Manhattan.
+They wed in October 2008 in a ceremony at a restaurant in Manhattan.
 The guest list included longtime friends Barbara Walters, Billy Joel, John Stamos, Joan Rivers, Donald Trump and Sarah Silverman.
+The couple later remarried on an episode of Ellen in October 2019, with Colton Underwood of The Bachelor officiating.

 The disc jockey released his third book, Howard Stern Comes Again, in May 2019.
 A memoir, the book also contained collections of some his best interviews over the years, including those with Trump.